FAQ-The Tarot Architect

 THE EVENING PROGRAM - All Included:

-• 20th March: Presentation by filmmaker and artist Brian Butler, longtime collaborator of Kenneth Anger, exploring the symbolic and initiatory dimensions of Anger's film Lucifer Rising.
-This is followed by a short documentary directed by Brian Butler, through his personal interviews with Anger, the actors, and appearances by Marianne Faithful and Mick Jagger.
+• 20th March: Live presentation by filmmaker, artist, and occultist Brian Butler, longtime collaborator and manager of Kenneth Anger and official representative of the Estate of Kenneth Anger, exploring the symbolic and initiatory dimensions of Lucifer Rising — The Occult Saga of a Cursed Film conceived as a ritual transmission by Butler.
+This is followed by a short documentary directed by Brian Butler, chronicling his first-hand journey into the production and legacy of Lucifer Rising through his personal interviews with Kenneth Anger, the film’s actors, and appearances by Marianne Faithfull and Mick Jagger.
 The evening culminates in a rare screening of Lucifer Rising.
+Starts at 8.00

 • 21st March: Spring Equinox Ritual